WooshanGamage/Mac_address_changer/README.md

 4. **Error Handling**: The utility checks for issues like invalid interface names, incorrectly formatted MAC addresses, and command execution failures, providing clear error messages.

 ## Limitations
-- Designed for Linux-based systems; may not be compatible with Windows or macOS.
+- Designed for Linux-based systems; may not be compatible with Windows.
 - Requires root privileges to modify MAC addresses.

 ## Future Work